apollographql/apollo-runtime/README.md

 ...
 ```

-See [below](#configuring-using-environment-variables) for information on configuring the MCP Server
+See the example [config file](config/mcp_config.yaml) for information on configuring the MCP Server.

 ## Configuring Using Local Files